My name is Suzanne Ryanstrati. This website is focused on career information, but if you peel that away, here is what you'll find:

 I love learning.
 I have a Master in Fine Arts, seek continuing education and dive into research-based projects.

-My activism is seen through public speaking, being a servent to organizations or others in the community, and through the artistic process with performers, in public presentations and in choreography.
-I am a supporter of civil rights, and have stood up against discrimination against marginalized groups since 1983.
+My activism is seen through public speaking, serving organizations or others in the community, through the artistic process with performers, in public presentations and in choreography.
+I am a supporter of civil rights, and have stood up against discrimination since 1983.

 I am inspired by the Good Samaritan Story and yearn to demonstrate care, compassion and action towards others.

 In 1990 Ryanstrati suffered a heat stroke when performing in an outdoor theater where temperatures reached 115 degrees.
 In 2012 Ryanstrati suffered a Traumatic Brain Injury (TBI) after one of her students accidentally kicked her in the head.
 This impact caused a concussion and brain hemorrhage (bleeding in the brain), resulting in permanent brain damage.
 Despite the setbacks and hault to her performing career, she was determined to keep teaching and choreographing.
 It took strength and was difficult.